The Auckland University of Technology is offering Faculty of Culture and Society scholarship. The grant is available for international students.

 - Applications Deadline: June 15, 2019

-- Course Level: Scholarship is available for the postgraduate program.
+- Course Level: award is available for the postgraduate program.

 - Study Subject: School of Education, School of Language and Culture, School of Hospitality Tourism and Gastronomy, School of Social Science and Public Policy.

-- The scholarship consists of tuition fees and student services levies of up to a maximum of $9,250 for 120pts at Level 8 or above in the approved programme of study completed within a twelve month period.
+- the program consists of tuition fees and student services levies of up to a maximum of $9,250 for 120pts at Level 8 or above in the approved programme of study completed within a twelve month period.